Choosing an 18650 Battery

 This is probably the most important thing to consider when selecting a battery.
 You need to know how much current the device you are trying to power requires before choosing your battery.
 If you choose a battery with a current rating less than what you need, you will notice the battery overheating as it is working beyond its ability to keep up.
 There are also two terms you should know that are discussed in battery current ratings.
 Those terms are continuous discharge rating (CDR) and the pulse discharge rating (Pulse).

-CDR – The maximum current at which the battery can be discharged continuously without damaging the battery or reducing its capacity.
+CDR – The maximum current at which the battery can be discharged continuously and safely per manufacturer testing without damaging the battery.
+Pushing a battery to limits beyond it's ability will greatly increase the risk for battery failure.

 Pulse Rating - The maximum current at which the battery can be discharged for a short period of time without damaging the battery or reducing its capacity.